Saritasa/Consul-Notifier/README.md

  3. Configurable tags for registration of service in Consul.
  4. More flexible comparing of host by information from Consul.
  5. Log level segregation.
- 6. Async execution control (e.g. service sending new registrations, but previous request is not ended).

 ## Used frameworks/technologies ##
   1. [Topshelf](http://topshelf-project.com/)